kadraman/InsecureWebApp/README.md

 # Fortify Demo App

-This is a sample Java Web application that can be used for the demonstration of application security testing tools such as those provided by [Fortify by OpenText](https://www.microfocus.com/en-us/cyberres/application-security).
+This is a simple Java Web application that can be used for the demonstration of application security testing tools such as those provided by [Fortify by OpenText](https://www.microfocus.com/en-us/cyberres/application-security).
 It is a cut down "search" results/details page from a larger sample application [IWA-Java](https://github.com/fortify/IWA-Java) and is kept deliberately small for demos.